MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-troubleshoot.md

 We recommend you enable this policy only as a per-app basis.

 To create this policy, you need to be a **Global Administrator** for the directory where you're creating the policy and assigning.
-Here is a sample script for creating the policy and assigning it to the SP for this application:
+Here's a sample script for creating the policy and assigning it to the SP for this application:

 1. Install the [Microsoft Graph PowerShell Module](/powershell/microsoftgraph/#install-the-microsoft-graph-powershell-sdk).